rpritr/ODS-Vaje/en/lab12/README.md

    - Highlight the main problems and inefficiencies that motivate the introduction of a DMS.

 3. **DMS requirements & goals**
-   - Specify the objectives for the new DMS (e.g. centralised storage, version control, controlled access, better search, workflow automation, audit trail, improved collaboration, regulatory compliance, backup/archiving, etc.).  [oai_citation:0‡The Digital Project Manager](https://thedigitalprojectmanager.com/project-management/document-management-strategy/?utm_source=chatgpt.com)
+   - Specify the objectives for the new DMS (e.g. centralised storage, version control, controlled access, better search, workflow automation, audit trail, improved collaboration, regulatory compliance, backup/archiving, etc.).
-   - Define any non-functional requirements: security/access control, user roles and permissions, metadata/tags, retention/archiving policy, backup strategy, usability, scalability, etc.  [oai_citation:1‡The Digital Project Manager](https://thedigitalprojectmanager.com/project-management/document-management-strategy/?utm_source=chatgpt.com)
+   - Define any non-functional requirements: security/access control, user roles and permissions, metadata/tags, retention/archiving policy, backup strategy, usability, scalability, etc.

 4. **Proposed DMS solution design**
    - Choose a DMS platform (e.g. SharePoint, or another), and justify why it is suitable for this company.